 - Internal links

 - External links

 Cannibalisation sometimes happens due to lack of planning.
-It can occur as a result of different projects having an undefined structure, or, because the content strategy was not thoroughly planned, and instead is just being improvised.
-This leads to the production of similar pieces of content targeting the same keywords.
+It can also occur as a result of different projects having an undefined structure, or when the content strategy was not thoroughly planned, and instead is just being improvised.
+In all these cases, content may be created that is very similar and that targets the same keywords.

-It can also happen with large websites that generate a lot of information and content, which occasionally end up repeating or duplicating content on different URLs tackling the same topic.
+It can also happen with large websites that generate a lot of information and content, that topics may be repeated from time to time or published on different URLs.

-On the other hand, it sometimes comes up inadvertently, because a website has a very good authority and the search engine puts forward several pages from the same domain in the results, to accommodate ambiguous search intents.
+It is also possible for a website to have a high authority on a topic and for search engines to put forward several pages from the same domain in the results to accommodate ambiguous search intents.

-Cannibalisation cases can vary greatly, but we’ve grouped them together into the following categories:
+The reasons for cannibalisation cases can vary greatly.
+We’ve grouped them together into the following categories:

 - Several URLs ranking for one unique keyword

 - URLs have the same goal